 When you wear a Fitbit device in a clip, make sure you wear it properly.
-Make sure Inspire is set to On Wrist when you wear it on your wrist and On Clip when you wear it in the clip accessory.
+Confirm your tracker is set to WORN on Wrist (Inspire 3) or On Wrist (Inspire and Inspire 2) when you wear your tracker on your wrist, and CLIPPED on Body (Inspire 3) or On Clip (Inspire and Inspire 2) when you wear your tracker in the clip accessory.
 For more information, see How do I wear my Fitbit device?

-For more information, see How do I track my heart rate with my Fitbit device?
+For more information, see How do I track heart rate with my Fitbit device?